Immunosuppressant for treating T-cell-mediated inflammatory diseases

-This technology is an immunosuppressant that suppresses T cell proliferation and can be used to treat organ transplant rejection and autoimmune or inflammatory conditions.
+This technology is an immunosuppressant that suppresses T cell proliferation and can be used to treat organ transplant rejection, autoimmune or inflammatory conditions, and modulate the immune and bone microenvironment of multiple myeloma.

-Unmet Need: Immunosuppressant that inhibits T cell expansion in inflammatory diseases
+Unmet Need: Immunosuppressant that inhibits T cell expansion in transplant and immune-mediated diseases

 T cell proliferation can cause complications with organ transplantation and contribute to autoimmune and inflammatory disease pathology.
 The immunosuppressant market is growing rapidly, and there is ongoing need for therapeutics that demonstrate long-term slowing of disease progression.